Racism in Oregon: Albina

 In May 1948 the residents of Vanport, including its sizeable black population totalling over 6,300, would soon become displaced because of a flood that destroyed the city.
 Due to Albina being the only place where black people could purchase a house it soon becomes the dominant spot for black residents.
 As such it gained a reputation among white citizens as a "blighted slum in need of repair".
 In 1956, an arena was built displacing over 476 residents, half of whom were black.
 Further damage to black-owned properties would take place via the construction of the Veterans Memorial Coliseum and Interstate 5 in 1960 and the local hospital expansion in 1972 which would clear out 300 homes and businesses.

 In the 1970s and 1980s, redlining and discrimination by the banks would affect the local black residents causing most to leave.
 This meant prime reinvestment.
 In 1988, when the majority of the houses were abandoned and the city terrorized by drugs and gang warfare.
-Business and house began to be bought up by white residents causing racial tensions to heighten as many black residents suffered due to their inability to pay the increased tax.
+Businesses and houses were bought up by white residents, causing racial tensions to heighten as many black residents suffered due to their inability to pay the increased tax.
 By 1999, the black population of Albina owned 36% fewer homes than they had a decade earlier, while the white population owned 43% more.
 The displacement of black citizens in Albina continued in the early 2000s.

 Resistance to displacement has taken place, such as in 2014 when a Trader Joe's was set to be built, possibly causing more displacement by further gentrifying the area.
 Resistance took place in the form of a letter written by the Portland African American Leadership Forum protesting its installation.
 Trader Joe's ultimately pulled out.
 The act of resistance was largely reported by conservative blogs to be one of racism and discrimination towards white people.
 This viewpoint was conversely critiqued.